zachcarlson/COVIDVaccinePoliticalMetric/README.md

 ## Project Overviews

 This repository was created for the DSCI 521 course at Drexel University.
-The overall scope of this project was to see whether or not red states versus blue states had different proportions of fully vaccinated individuals based of a political metric.
-The political metric was calculated using [election data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) going back as far as 1976.
-The [COVID data](https://github.com/owid/covid-19-data/tree/master/public/data) was pulled from Our World In Data at time of processing on **June 1st, 2021**.
+The overall scope of this project was to see whether or not red states versus blue states had different proportions of fully vaccinated individuals based off a political metric.
+The political metric was calculated using [election data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) going back to 1976, provided by the [MIT Election Lab](https://electionlab.mit.edu/).
+The [COVID data](https://github.com/owid/covid-19-data/tree/master/public/data) was pulled from [Our World In Data](https://ourworldindata.org) at time of processing on **June 1st, 2021**.

 ## File Manifest: